A Lifelong Learning Approach to Mobile Robot Navigation: Background

 \section{Background}

-In this section, we first present the notation we use in this work and the problem setup.
-We then introduce an underlying lifelong learning algorithm we use for our lifelong navigation framework.
-We define ``lifelong navigation" in the sense of learning navigation with increasing experience, across environments, rather than in the literal sense, i.e. navigation over extended periods of time.
+Lifelong Learning for Navigation (LLfN) aims to address a novel variant of the standard navigation problem in which the agent learns to improve navigation performance online with increasing experience, or across environments, under a limited memory budget.
+We think of this problem variant as the ``lifelong navigation" problem.\footnote{We define ``lifelong navigation" in the sense of learning navigation with increasing experience, across environments, rather than in the literal sense, i.e. navigation over extended periods of time.} In this section, we first present the problem setup of lifelong navigation and the notation we use in this work.
+We then leverage a lifelong learning algorithm previously used in continual image classification for the LLfN framework.